LydonAlves/project13-Frontend/README.md

 - **Class Enrollment**:
   - Students can join a class group by entering a class ID provided by their teacher (found in Class Manager).
   - Students can switch to a new class by entering another class ID.
+  - To test this you can add the following class code: 665c7baf869680ba3df6c46f

   ### Access Control
 - **Role-based Access**: